galopago/galopago.github.io/_drafts/building-blocks-weaterproof-gateway.md

 ##### Antenna options
 Internal spring antena soldered on J6, JP2  jumper positions 1-2 shorted.
 External antenna using U.FL. connector, JP2 jumper positions 2-3 shorted.

-##### Provisioning
-As the code was derived from a RAK Wireless existing product, it uses de same AT commands for provisioning using UART.
-Here is the  [manual](/assets/pdf/RAK811_AT_Command_Manual_V1.0.pdf) with the complete AT commands.

 ##### Sample application